Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Experience a canopy tour for an unforgettable look at the ecosystem and wildlife up in the tree tops.

-Relax in the hot springs warmed by geothermal heat from the volcano.
+Relax in hot spring waters warmed by geothermal heat from the volcano.

 Enjoy kayaking on Lake Arenal.
 Learn about various indigenous bird species including cormorants, flycatchers, egrets, kingfishers, herons, and darters.
 Search the shoreline for Howler Monkeys frolicking in the canopy.
 Observe lakeside lava flow from the Arenal Volcano.